chengzhengqian/czq-comint.el/README.md

   want a longer window everywhere.
 - Use `czq-comint-send-edit-quiet-delays` to inspect or update the delay interactively in any `czq-comint-mode` buffer.
+- Redirect command output elsewhere when you need to capture results: call `czq-comint-send-to-buffer` to stream output into another buffer (optionally clearing it first) or `czq-comint-send-to-point` to splice results into the current buffer at point.
+Both helpers use the same restore-tag machinery, so comint output stays tidy.
 - `czq-comint-run` calls the helper automatically to align a new shell with the invoking `default-directory`.
 You can reuse it from other code—for example, to `source` a virtualenv or trigger a PATH refresh—without leaving stray